kylebali/kylebali.github.io/essays/celestial-phenomenon.md

 <img class="ui medium right floated image" src="../images/meteorshower.jpg">

 Meteor showers are a spectacle to see.
 Streak of lights brightening the night sky.
 A very enthusiastic celestial event for everyone to enjoy, from a distance that is.
 However if magically you were to fly into the path of the shooting star, getting closer and closer; well you could get burned.
 Similarly, when initally hearing about the <a href="https://www.meteor.com/">Meteor Framework</a> I was impressed about its features.
-Development in real-time, smart packages, and tons of integration, support, and features right out of the box.
-And then the Meteor started getting closer, or rather, I decided to take flight into its path.
+And then the Meteor started getting closer, or rather I decided to take flight into its path.

 ## And Then It Hit Me